Omar Franco: Career

-In May 1982, Omar Franco and Taty Salas, another Dominican singer, participated in the musical show called "El Show de Las Flores", with the famous Spanish singuers: Lola Flores, Lolita Flores, Carmen Flores and Carmen Sevilla.
+In May 1982, Franco and Taty Salas, another Dominican singer, participated in the musical show called "El Show de Las Flores", with the famous Spanish singuers: Lola Flores, Lolita Flores, Carmen Flores and Carmen Sevilla.

-In August 1982, he performed with the singer Luchy Vicioso in the show called "Noche Dominicana", at the amphitheater at "Altos de Chavón", La Romana, Dominican Republic.
+In August 1982, he performed with the singer Luchy Vicioso in the show called Noche Dominicana, at the Altos de Chavón amphitheater, La Romana, Dominican Republic.

 In December 1982, he was one of the lead vocalists in the Spanish version of the musical Jesus Christ Superstar, at the Teatro Nacional, playing the role of Jesus Christ in it.
 The play was revived in March 1983.

-In February 1983, he won the prize "El Dorado", as male singer, in his country, Dominican Republic, for his merits accumulated in 1982.
+In February 1983, he won the El Dorado prize, as male singer, in his country, Dominican Republic, for his merits accumulated in 1982.

-In April 1983, he sang in the television show "Siempre en Domingo", of the famous Mexican producer Raul Velasco, when this program was broadcast from the amphitheater at Altos de Chavón in Dominican Republic.
+In April 1983, he sang in the television show Siempre en Domingo, of the famous Mexican producer Raul Velasco, when this program was broadcast from the amphitheater at Altos de Chavón in Dominican Republic.

-In May 1983, he appeared, among other artists, in the show in honor to the television program "Santo Domingo Invita," at the Felt Forum in Madison Square Garden, New York.
+In May 1983, he appeared, among other artists, in the show in honor to the television program Santo Domingo Invita at the Felt Forum in Madison Square Garden, New York.

-In November 1983, he participated again in the TV show "Siempre en Domingo", this time in Televisa, Mexico.
+In November 1983, he participated again in the TV show Siempre en Domingo, this time in Televisa, Mexico.

 In 1986, the "Premios Casandra" (Casandra Awards) rewarded the record production "Dos Estrellas Omar y Taty a Medianoche", which was recorded as a duet with Taty Salas in 1985, with the prize "Carátula del Año" (Cover of the Year).

-On February 22, 2011, ACROARTE makes it a recognition of his career in the Dominican romantic music in the Gala of Nominations of the Casandra Awards 2011.
+On 22 February 2011, Acroarte makes it a recognition of his career in the Dominican romantic music in the Gala of Nominations of the Casandra Awards 2011.